Fish and Fisheries

 Local Permit Ownership in Alaskan Communities

-A Washington Sea Grant-supported fellow is investigating the drivers of outmigration from rural Alaskan communities and the impacts on the sustainability of rural harvesting operations.
+A Washington Sea Grant-supported fellow investigated the drivers of outmigration from rural Alaskan communities and the impacts on the sustainability of rural harvesting operations.

 Monnahan, Cole, Principal Investigator